kddubey/cappr/README.md

 ### Setup

-1. Create a new Python 3.8+ environment

-2. Clone the repo to local
+1. Clone the repo

    ```
    git clone https://github.com/kddubey/callm.git
    ```

+2. Create a new Python 3.8+ environment

 3. Install this package in editable mode, along with development requirements